-Currently,hydroculture is more common among plant hobbyists who have converted their own plants.
-Hydorculture would be much more common if consumers could purchase the plants already converted.
+Currently, hydroculture is more common among plant hobbyists who have converted their own plants.
+Hydroculture would be much more common if consumers could purchase the plants already converted.
 The conversion process (particularly the soil removal) can be quite messy and cumbersome to do in-house.
-Additionally most people are unaware of hydroculture or how it works.
+Additionally, most people are unaware of hydroculture or how it works.

-Are hydroculture plants the same thing has hydroponic plants?
+Are hydroculture plants the same thing as hydroponic plants?

 Air in the root zone is critical to making hydroculture work properly.